yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] Spline sampling interior in non grid pattern
 [ ] Allow the inspector to show all outputs/inputs
+[ ] ALlow to filter rows in the instpector
 [ ] Add noise to position
 [ ] Math Node.
 Should hide/not require some inputs when not needed.
 Like Abs [ ] Math Node.
 Should be easier to add a constant +float/+int/-vector at least